 As a true London lover and someone who enjoys exploring the secret corners of my home, it wasn’t long until I added Barbican Conservatory to my Ultimate London Bucket List.
 I was somehow attracted to the flawless balance between the unnoticeable botanical scenery and its metropolitan surroundings.

-Sixty minute prepaid guided tours are offered to those interested in knowing more about the tropical jungle inside the intricate Barbican Conservatory.
 Bottomless prosecco afternoon tea is also among the unique experiences you can have at the exotic jungle, which after eating my body weight in finger sandwiches and desserts at Sketch, sounds like my perfect Sunday plan.
 Ok, maybe not in the sizzling 30 degrees plus we are currently experiencing in the UK.
-Inevitably, the greenhouse gets especially hot during this time of the year so remember to keep hydrated at all times!
+Inevitably, the greenhouse gets especially hot during this time of the year so remember to keep hydrated at all times.

 Have you been to the Barbican Conservatory before?
 Are there any other unique places in London that you know of?
 If you really loved our post please leave us a comment and show us some love on social media using the buttons below :).